-After some time in Jermyn Street, I went to stay with a friend at Ealing, who was deeply interested in the subject, and his house was, during the greater part of my stay, almost besieged by persons wishing to witness the phenomena.
-Hundreds had their wishes gratified, and saw what has proved enough to be the turning point of their lives, and what rendered no longer possible those materialistic and sceptical notions, which are still unhappily so rife amongst the most highly educated classes at this day.
+the phenomena.
+Hundreds had their wishes gratified. and saw what has proved enough to be the turning point of their lives, and what rendered no longer possible those materialistic and sceptical notions, which are still unhappily so rife amongst the most highly educated classes at this day.
 Many interesting incidents occurred during my stay at Ealing, and the hands and once or twice the head of the spirit form were repeatedly seen by many, who publicly testified to the fact.
-But although I was apparently wearing out my life by the fatigue and excitement which these constant séances caused to me, I was not allowed to become proud of my position, for the good clergyman of Ealing found it his duty to publicly preach against me, and to attribute the manifestations to the devil.
-The position which is taken up by many of the clergy, is to me, in itself, an extraordinary manifestation, for certainly these phenomena, whether from God or from the devil, have in ten years caused more converts to the great truths of immortality and augel communion, with all that flows from these great facts, than all the sects in Christendom have made during the same period. deed, whilst the churches are losing their adherents. the belief in spiritual laws caused by these external manifestations, is becoming widely spread through the sceptical masses.
-It is not at all improbable that in pursuing their new studies, these last may be the means in their turn of converting the clergy to a belief in spiritual laws.
+But although I was apparently wearing out my life by the fatigue and excitement which these constant seances caused to me, I was not allowed to become prond of my position, for the good clergyman of Ealing found it his duty to publicly preach against me, and to attribute the manifestations to the devil.
+The position which is taken up by many of the clergy, is to me, in itself, an extraordinary manifestation, for certainly these phenomena, whether from God or from the devil 1, have in ten years caused more converts to the great -t truths of immortality and angel communion, with al that flows from these great facts, than all the sects in Christendom have made during the same period.
+In 🚅 deed, whilst the churches are losing their adherents the belief in spiritual laws caused by these externa manifestations, is becoming widely spread through the It is not at all improbable that in sceptical masses. pursning their new studies, these last may be the mean in their turn of converting the clergy to a belief in spiritual laws.

-Whilst I was at Ealing, a distinguished novelist, accompanied by his son attended a séance, at which some very remarkable manifestations occurred, and which were chiefly directed to him.
+Whilst I was at Ealing, a distinguished novelist, accompanied by his son attended a séance, at whick some very remarkable manifestations occurred, an tis Edward Phalven Lython which were chiefly directed to him.
 The rappings on the table suddenly became unusually firm and loud.
-He asked "what spirit is present?" the alphabet was called over, and the response was, "I am the spirit who influenced you to write Z-1" "Indeed." said he, "I wish you would give me some tangible proof of your presence."
-"What proof? will you take my hand?"
+He asked "what spirit is present?" the alphabet was called over, and the response was, "I am the spirit who influenced you to write Zanoth "Indeed," said he, "I wish you would give me some tangible proof of your presence."
+"What proof? will you take my hand ?"
 "Yes," and putting his hand beneath the surface of the table, it was immediately seized by a powerful grasp, which made him start to his feet in evident trepidation, exhibiting a momentary suspicion that a trick had been played upon him; seeing, however, that all the persons around him were sitting with their hands quietly reposing on the table, he recovered his composure, and offering an apology for the uncontrollable excitement caused by such an unexpected demonstration, he resumed his seat.

-The following words were then spelt out, "We wish you to believe in the --" and then stopped.
+The following words were then spelt out, "We wish yon to believe in the ---" and then stopped.
 It was asked of the spirit: "In what am I to believe? in the medium?"
 "No." "In the manifestations?"
 "No." At that moment he was gently tapped on the knee, and putting his hand down, a cross was placed there by the spirit, which significantly finished the sentence.